myosin heavy chain 7

 In cardiac and skeletal muscle cells, the β-myosin heavy chain forms part of a larger protein called type II myosin.
 Each type II myosin protein consists of two heavy chains (produced from the MYH7 gene) and two pairs of regulatory light chains (produced from several other genes).
 The heavy chains each have two parts: a head region and a tail region.
-The head region, called the motor domain, interacts with a thin filament protein called actin, which is important for cell movement and shape.
+The head region, called the motor domain, interacts with a protein called actin, which is important for cell movement and shape.
 The long tail region interacts with other proteins, including the tail regions of other myosin proteins.

 Type II myosin generates the mechanical force that is needed for muscles to contract.
 It is integral to muscle cell structures called sarcomeres, which are the basic units of muscle contraction.
 Sarcomeres are composed of thick filaments made up of type II myosin and thin filaments made up of actin.
 The overlapping thick and thin filaments attach to each other and release, which allows the filaments to move relative to one another so that muscles can contract.
 In the heart, regular contractions of cardiac muscle pump blood to the rest of the body.
 The coordinated contraction and relaxation of skeletal muscles allow the body to move.

 Mutations in the MYH7 gene are a common cause of familial hypertrophic cardiomyopathy, accounting for up to 35 percent of all cases.
 This condition is characterized by thickening (hypertrophy) of the cardiac muscle.
 Although some people with familial hypertrophic cardiomyopathy have no obvious health effects, all affected individuals have an increased risk of heart failure and sudden death.